TF1 Séries Films: Visual identity

+First logo of TF1 Séries Films (2018–2020).

 The initial HD1 logo first appeared during the hearing at CSA, on 14 March 2011.
 The logo was a circle with the text 'hd1' in the centre, the logo could be presented in various colours including red, light green, and blue.

 However, in November 2012, A new logo was introduced before the launch of the channel.
 This new visual identity differs from the previous, the circle was removed and the text is now blue, with the 'HD' text now uppercase and as a ligature.